stefaniuk/dotfiles-v1/README.md

 The aim of the `dotfiles` project is to configure Bash to provide a better user experience while using the command-line.

+Supported operating systems are:

+* Mac OS X
+* Ubuntu

+However, most of the scripts should work well on the other Linux distributions.
+If the installation ends with a message _"Operating system not supported"_ see the [`system_detect` function](https://github.com/stefaniuk/dotfiles/blob/master/lib/resources/bash/.bash_system#L3) and examine the following [condition statement](https://github.com/stefaniuk/dotfiles/blob/master/dotfiles#L134-L142).

 Installation
 ------------